-We provide information on request to assist with risk assessments.
-Teachers are welcome to visit the cave in advance – please contact us if you would like to arrange this.
+We provide information on request to assist with risk assessments, and also provide a download from our website.
+Teachers are welcome to visit the cave in advance – please contact the cave manager if you would like to arrange this.

 A jacket or pullover is recommended as the cave stays a cool 8°C throughout the year.
 High-heeled shoes are not appropriate.